 Jump Rope Mistake #3

 The third common mistake we see is jumpers jumping too high.

-Ironically enough, I see this with beginners who are afraid of making mistakes.
+Ironically enough, we see this with beginners who are afraid of making mistakes.
 They try to create as much space between themselves and the ground as they can.

 How do you know if you're making this mistake?